 Sometimes life throws us a curve ball, but for Frank Allcorn, he just keeps rolling with the punches.
 In August of 2011 Frank was honored as our monthly RecognizeGood Legend.
-An avid supporter of the Austin Humane Society, he coached soccer and worked with adult and youth soccer leagues for over 50 years.
+Frank is an avid supporter of the Austin Humane Society.
+He coached soccer and worked with adult and youth soccer leagues for over 50 years.
 Frank’s community service extends to his extensive work with the Austin Humane Society, but it doesn’t stop there.
 His coaching background began in his native England, where he captained several All Star teams.
-He has been coaching youth club soccer and adult women’s teams for more than 20 years, the latter of which have reached the national finals twice.
+He has been coaching youth club soccer and adult women’s teams for more than 20 years.
+The women’s teams reached the national finals twice.
 Frank has coached many successful girls’ teams over the past 10 years for the River City Rangers Soccer Club.

 True enough, life comes with its ups and down, and its seasons.
 For a lifelong athlete, slowing down is never an easy season to accept, but Frank is taking it with grace and finding appreciation in new things.
 I think that Frank continues to be a great example in the community of what it looks like to pursue your passions, and that it is inspiring to see people who can find new pursuits that make them happy, no matter what stage of life they are in.
 Age is never a reason to stop pursuing the things that make us happy, and this is why Frank Allcorn is inspiring.